Salome Maswime

+Leading Organizations and Change from Massachusetts Institute of Technology.
+Salome has worked in several hospitals in South Africa as a medical doctor and specialist.

 Early life and education

 Salome Maswime is from Limpopo.
 Her father was a theology professor at the University of Venda.
 She graduated in medicine from the University of KwaZulu-Natal in 2005.
 During her medical internship, she saw two mothers die in a maternity ward in Greytown, KwaZulu-Natal.
 This experience inspired her to train as a specialist obstetrician and gynecologist, as she feared she would "remain part of the problem that was leading to many preventable and unjust maternal deaths."

-Maswime spent a decade at the University of the Witwatersrand in Johannesberg and at the Chris Hani Baragwanath Academic Hospital in Soweto.
+Maswime spent a decade at the University of the Witwatersrand in Johannesburg and at the Chris Hani Baragwanath Academic Hospital in Soweto.
 During this time, she realized she wanted to continue her formal education to understand the underlying causes of negative outcomes for mothers and neonates in childbirth.

 She secured a PhD position supported by the Carnegie Corporation of New York and the South African Medical Research Council that allowed her to find ways to improve the lives of mothers and infants.
 She completed her Masters and PhD theses at the University of the Witwatersrand, where she looked to reduce maternal morbidity from caesarean section related haemorrhage across 15 hospitals in Gauteng.

+Salome is married to Gundo Vhusani Maswime, and they have two children.